-In Mr P's case I'm satisfied Caledonian carried on the activities in the UK.
-Mr P's application documents indicate that he lived in the UK at the time of his SIPP application.
-Mr P told us he was located in the UK during his dealings with Caledonian and that he met with Caledonian in the UK.
-Had Options sought clarification from Mr P, which would've been a reasonable course of action in the circumstances, I think Mr P would likely have confirmed that was the case.
-And, for all the reasons I've mentioned, Options should in any event have concluded before it received Mr P's application that it was possible Caledonian was carrying out activities in the UK.
+In Mr R's case I'm satisfied Caledonian carried on the activities in the UK.
+Mr R's application documents indicate that he lived in the UK at the time of his SIPP application.
+Mr R told us he met with Caledonian at his home in the UK.
+Had Options sought clarification from Mr R, which would've been a reasonable course of action in the circumstances, I think Mr R would likely have confirmed that was the case.
+And, for all the reasons I've mentioned, Options should in any event have concluded before it received Mr R's application that it was possible Caledonian was carrying out activities in the UK.